 Section 5-23 HMU Highway Mixed Use Zoning District Classification.
 The Highway Mixed Use Zoning District Classification is intended to encourage a mix of medium density residential development in conjunction with appropriately scaled and compatible commercial development, consisting of retail sales and services, professional offices, accommodations services and similar uses.
 Development design becomes a critical consideration when uses which previously have been deemed incompatible are authorized to be placed in close proximity to each other.
-In addition to the general dimensional and use provisions, the regulations contained herein, along with those in Article XVIII which apply to mixed use zoning district classifications generally, address the design of buildings and development sites.
+In addition to the general dimensional and use provisions, the regulations contained herein, along with those in Article XVIII which apply to mixed use zoning district classifications generally, address the design of buildings and development sites. (added 12-09-04)

 5-23-1 Permitted Uses.
-The following uses are permitted by right in the HMU Highway Mixed Use Zoning District Classification, provided they meet all requirements of this Section and all other requirements established in this Ordinance:
+The following uses are permitted by right in the HMU Highway Mixed Use Zoning District Classification, provided they meet all requirements of this Section and all other requirements established in this Ordinance: (amended 07-07-05, 07-02-15)

-Accessory dwelling units subject to special requirements Supplementary Standards contained in Section 16-4, below
+Accessory dwelling units subject to special requirements contained in Section 16-4, below

-Adult care centers registered with the NC Department of Human Resources NC Department of Health and Human Services (DHSS)
+Adult care centers registered with the NC Department of Human Resources